COFFEE GROUNDS FOR YOUR HOME

 Living Room/Dining Room/Bedroom

 Furniture Concealer: Coffee grounds can do away with smells and unsightly scratches on furniture, too.
 Steep grounds and apply the dark brew to wood furniture with a cloth.
 I tried this household treatment on an antique dark chest in my bedroom and it worked.
-I thought, “If coffee stains cups, coffee pots, and teeth, it has to work on brown furniture.”
-And it did just that.
-Flavored coffees provide a nice aroma unlike commercial types with strong, undesirable scents.
+A bonus: Drinking a good cup of premium joe will provide energy to help beautify your leather sofa and rugs.
+When coffee doesn't to enough no problem!
+More help comes to the rescue!

 Fireplace Dust Buster: Ever notice that when you clean out the ashes from the fireplace that dust gets in your eyes and nose?
 You can control the dust by using wet coffee grounds on the cool ashes because they keep the dust down and not in the air.
 Note to self: Try to see if this method works.

-Ant Repellent: In the mountains I don’t see ants but in the city I did.
-And if they weren’t in the kitchen they took over the bathroom, especially around water.
-Rather than using a chemical spray, try using coffee grounds on the area thirsty ants go to.
+Ant Repellent: Rather than using a chemical spray, try using coffee grounds on the area thirsty ants go to.
 (Be sure kids, cats and dogs are not around as the natural ant eater does its job.)

 HEALTHY COFFEE FENG SHUI TIPS